4bdullah7eeshan/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch A Sketch

+## About

-A browser version of something between a sketchpad and an Etch-A-Sketch.
+This is a browser version of something between a sketchpad and an [Etch-A-Sketch](https://en.wikipedia.org/wiki/Etch_A_Sketch).